burtcorp/karen/README.markdown

-# Mockingjay
+# Karen

-Mockingjay is a collection of mock objects, for example window, document and node.
+Karen is a collection of mock objects, for example window, document and node.